You are here

 Throughout the year, the Office of Multicultural Development organizes events and activities that celebrate diversity in the greater society.
 These inclusive events offer the chance to learn about various cultures and diversity issues as well as fellowship with others from the ONU and surrounding communities.

 Opening the Way Multicultural Reception

 “Kuumba” is a word from the Swahili language that means “creativity.”
-This annual festival is usually held during the first week of Black History Month.
-It is a showcase of talent that includes dance, song, poetry, culture and music.
-The event is all-campus inclusive and welcomes the creative influence of all ethnic backgrounds and cultures.
+This annual festival is usually held during Black History Month.
+It is designed to showcase the talent of ONU, and welcomes the creative talent and expression of all, regardless of ethnic background or culture.

 We encourage you attend an event, host a presentation, or propose an idea!
 You can stay abreast of upcoming events by visiting the OMD calendar: